Siavash Akbarpour: Under-23 national team

 He is a technically sound player who was first called up to the Iran national under-23 football team in the 2002 Asian Games, although because of his lack of experience he was ineffective.
 He was also part of the Iranian squad in Athens 2004 Olympics unsuccessful qualification campaign.
 Where he was kicked out of the camp when Mohammad Mayeli Kohan was the head coach because of discipline problems and returned after he left the job and called up again by Hossein Faraki.

 Senior national team

 After his role in Esteghlal's league championship, his former coach, Amir Ghalenoei, called Akbarpour to the senior Iran national football team.
-He made his debut in the 2007 Asian Cup qualification match against Taiwan in February 2006.
+He made his debut in the 2007 Asian Cup qualification match against Chinese Taipei in February 2006.
 His next cap was against UAE in which he assisted his former teammate Reza Enayati's goal.
 He returned to Team Melli in 2009 under Ali Daei and played few minutes again South Korea in February 2009 where the match finished 1-1 in Tehran.